lincolnlychan/physicalmediaguide/README.md

 You should use legal streaming services like Disney+ to identify the films and TV Shows/TV series that you are going to watch 2+ times.
 These films and TV Shows/TV series are what you should own in a physical format.

 ### Where-to-buy
 You should go to second hand stores that sell DVD, Blu-Rays and 4K Blu-Rays and thrift store first to buy DVD, Blu-Rays and 4K Blu-Rays.
-Only after that you should buy brand new Blu-Rays and 4K Blu-Rays online or in person.
-If you are buying brand new, buy Blu-Ray or 4K Blu-Ray based on your perference and budget, and avoid buying brand new DVDs at all cost unless they are really cheap.
+Only after that you should buy brand new Blu-Rays and 4K Blu-Rays online like on amazon or in person.
+You can buy second hand Blu-Rays and 4K Blu-Rays online like on Ebay but you assume the risk of not knowing the actual condition of the disks.
+If you are buying brand new, buy Blu-Ray or 4K Blu-Ray based on your perference and budget, and avoid buying brand new DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.

 ### Format Selection
 This is based on the assumption that you are choosing from second hand DVD, Blu-Rays and 4K Blu-Rays